headerheader

 The Deutsche Forschungsgemeinschaft (DFG) is Germany's central autonomous research funding organization.
 The DFG's main task is to promote research in all its forms and disciplines at German universities and non-university research institutions by funding projects developed by the academic community itself in the field of knowledge-driven research.
 The selection of the projects to be funded is based on an anonymous peer review process by so-called DFG reviewers - who usually include the most experienced and renowned professors of the respective subject.

-In 2021, the DFG funded a good 31,600 projects with an annual grant total of 3.6 billion euros, which is mainly provided by the German Federal Government (69%) and the states of Germany (30%).
-As the largest research promotion agency in Europe, the DFG plays a decisive regulatory role in German research.
-Whether you want to work as an archaeologist on a dig in Egypt or you are a physicist who wants to test new theories (did we hear Einstein?), then the DFG would be able to finance both the purchase of expensive instruments and your travel expenses as a researcher to attend conferences or meet with experts in the field.
-Finally, in addition to its headquarters in Bonn, the DFG has offices in China, Japan, India, Russia, North America and Latin America, making it quite influential and well-linked internationally as well.
+In 2021, the DFG will have funded more than 31,600 projects with a total annual budget of 3.6 billion euros, mainly provided by the Federal Government (69%) and the Länder (30%).
+As the largest research funding organisation in Europe, the DFG plays a crucial role in regulating German research.
+Whether you are an archaeologist working on an excavation in Egypt or a physicist testing new theories (did we hear Einstein?), the DFG can fund both the purchase of expensive instruments and your travel as a researcher to attend conferences or meet experts in the field.
+Finally, in addition to its headquarters in Bonn, the DFG has offices in China, Japan, India, Russia, North America and Latin America, making it quite influential and well-connected internationally.

 Is the DFG Ranking trustworthy?